 Orthopedic Surgery

-PVH also offers removal of the femoral head (ball of the femur) known as femoral head and neck excision for patients with severe hip dysplasia who cannot have a total hip replacement or for treating a dislocated hip that cannot be replaced into the socket.
+We also offer femoral head and neck excision, a surgical procedure for pets with severe hip dysplasia who cannot undergo total hip replacement or for those with dislocated hips that cannot be repositioned.

 Oxygen Therapy

-Sometimes, serious illnesses like pneumonia or congestive heart failure or a trauma to the lungs as when a pet is hit by a car may necessitate the need for supplemental oxygen.
+Sometimes, serious illnesses like pneumonia, congestive heart failure or a trauma to the lungs, as when a pet is hit by a car, may necessitate the need for supplemental oxygen.
 Fortunately, we are able to offer oxygen therapy on a limited basis (not recommended for overnight care) with an oxygen cage or via mask or nasal cannula if a patient needs oxygen.

 Cold Laser Therapy